anshtiwatne/anshtiwatne/README.md

 - 👋 Hi, I’m Ansh
-- ⌨️ I'm Currently working on a [wordle-solver](https://github.com/anshunderscore/wordle-solver)
+- ⌨️ I'm currently working on [a python algorithm that can guess the Wordle](https://github.com/anshunderscore/wordle-solver)
 - 🐍 I’m currently learning python
 - 📧 You can reach me at my email